clean-css/clean-css/README.md

--o, --output [output-file]     Use [output-file] as output instead of STDOUT -s, --skip-import              Disable @import processing -t, --timeout [seconds]        Per connection timeout when fetching remote @imports (defaults to 5 seconds) --rounding-precision [n]       Rounds pixel values to `N` decimal places. -1 disables rounding (defaults to -1) --s0                           Remove all special comments, i.e. /*! comment */ --s1                           Remove all special comments but the first one
+-o, --output [output-file]     Use [output-file] as output instead of STDOUT -s, --skip-import              Disable @import processing -t, --timeout [seconds]        Per connection timeout when fetching remote @imports (defaults to 5 seconds) --beautify                     Formats output CSS by using indentation and one rule or property per line --rounding-precision [n]       Rounds pixel values to `N` decimal places. -1 disables rounding (defaults to -1) --s0                           Remove all special comments, i.e. /*! comment */ --s1                           Remove all special comments but the first one